alberthuynh91/weetunes/README.md

 npm run dev
 ```

-Project is also hosted using Netlify at: https://bert-weetunes.netlify.app/
+Project is also deployed at https://bert-weetunes.netlify.app/ using Netlify

 ## Notes